 UEFA Cup Winners' Cup: 1

 UEFA Cup: 3

-Most played games: Alessandro Del Piero (705)
+Most games played: Alessandro Del Piero (705)

 Top goalscorer: Alessandro Del Piero (290)

-n the 19th century Turin was a small town until the start of factories in 1870s.
+In the 19th century Turin was a small town until the start of factories in the 1870s.
 As a result of the wealth of local merchants the first Turin football club, Juventus, was established at the end of the century.
 At its establishment, on 1 November 1897, it was called Sport-Club Juventus.

 The black and white strips, that today is primarily associated more with Juventus than any other football club, actually has its background in England and one of the first football clubs, Notts County.
 At the beginning of the 20th century, when the team needed to replace the washed out pink shirts, one of their English players was asked to arrange something from his home country.
 The shirts that arrive were Notts County replicas.

 In the 1950s and 1960s the foremost company was Fiat and people from the poor southern Italy were moving in masses to Turin for the work opportunities.
 Turin became an industrial town and that circumstance has historically matched well with football success for the local teams.